 2. Political campaign internships

-If you have questions about the eligibility of an internship, please contact Professor Justin Buchler.
-For help finding internships, we suggest looking at the department’s internship page, reading the reports of past Wellman Hill grant recipients and using the range of resources available via CWRU’s Post-Graduate Planning and Experiential Education website.
+If you have questions about the eligibility of an internship, please contact Professor Matt Lacombe.
+For help finding internships, we suggest reading the reports of past Wellman Hill grant recipients.
+Students are also encouraged to contact Aysegul Keskin Zeren, the Public Service Career Interest Area Lead at The Career Center.

 Public service internships can be found in all levels of government and public-interest and non-profit advocacy organizations, to give some of the obvious examples.
 While a useful place to start may be organizations that hired previous Wellman Hill recipients, the selection committee is open to the full range of appropriate internships and encourages students to be creative and thoughtful in their searches.
 Because of the pandemic, we encourage applicants to be as flexible as possible and consider online summer internships.